When tensions undermine our mental and physical health, it is terrible for us.

 Work stress is defined as the stress that is generated due to conflicting demands at work.
 The amount of control that employees have over their workflow can affect the importance of work stress.

-While all work has an element of stress, the real work stress is harmful, as an employee has emotional and physical reactions to the demands of work that are difficult to control.
+While all work has an element of stress, the natural work stress is harmful, as an employee has emotional and physical reactions to the demands of work that are difficult to control.

 Multiple sources of work stress